MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 Here are some examples of using the hardware validator.

-### Example 1: Check hardware readiness of one or more remote servers
+### Example 1: Check hardware readiness of one or more remote machines

 In this example, you remotely connect from a workstation or a staging server to check hardware readiness of two remote systems.